geetumolbabu91/Laravel8Blog/README.md

 This application is built in limit time period as provided and hence only included basic functionalities and minimal design.

 To replicate the work :
- 1. Download the folder ( version 8.0)
+ 1. Download the folder (built using laravel version 8.0)
  2. Create new Database as myblog
  3. Run migrations